Bernie Sanders Goes Off on ‘Grotesque’ Republicans Over Coronavirus Stimulus Bill

 With musical accompaniment from pal Fred Armisen and musician Marnie Stern, Meyers launched into a takedown of President Trump’s astounding lack of leadership during the coronavirus crisis, including bragging about how high his pandemic presser’s ratings are, before welcoming the night’s first guest: Democratic presidential candidate Bernie Sanders.

 Senator Sanders (D-VT) has been, without question, the most visible and vocal Dem candidate during the pandemic (since it apparently took Joe Biden close to a week to set up a livestream in his home).
-And, speaking with Meyers via conference call from his own home in Burlington, Vermont, Sanders explained why his Medicare for All proposal to revamp the (deeply broken) American healthcare system would be welcome during these uncertain times.
+Speaking with Meyers via conference call from his home in Burlington, Vermont, Sanders explained why his Medicare for All proposal to revamp the American health care system would be welcome during these uncertain times.

-He added, “A healthcare for all system is designed to provide quality care for all to do preventative work in order to prepare for some types of pandemics—not necessarily to make huge amounts of money for the insurance companies and the drug companies.”
+He added, “A health care for all system is designed to provide quality care for all to do preventive work in order to prepare for some types of pandemics—not necessarily to make huge amounts of money for the insurance companies and the drug companies.”

 When Meyers asked Sanders about how GOP members of the Senate felt that the recent coronavirus stimulus bill “was being too generous to the less fortunate,” the Democrat got real fired up.

-“You have folks in the Senate, my Republican colleagues, who voted for a trillion dollars in tax breaks for the one percent and large corporations, and yet, in this stimulus package…what we said is, over a four-month period, in this terrible time where people are so worried about how they’re going to feed their families…that for four months we’re going to add six hundred dollars to what you would normally get from an unemployment check,” offered Sanders.
+“You have folks in the Senate, my Republican colleagues, who voted for a trillion dollars in tax breaks for the one percent and large corporations, and yet, in this stimulus package… what we said is, over a four-month period, in this terrible time where people are so worried about how they’re going to feed their families… that for four months we’re going to add $600 to what you would normally get from an unemployment check,” offered Sanders.